mgsosna/mattsosna.com/_posts/ml/2023-11-25-Precision-recall.md

 The app launches.
 To our delight, our "integrity first" message resonates with users and they join in droves.
 We quickly reach millions of users uploading 50,000 hours of video per day.

 In other words, each reviewer now has _50 hours of video to review per day_.
-They try watching at 6x speed to get through all the videos, but they make mistakes: users start complaining both that **their videos are being incorrectly blocked _and_ that spam is making it onto the platform.** We quickly hire more reviewers, but as our app grows and the firehose of uploads only gets bigger, we realize we'll bankrupt the company long before we can hire enough eyes.<sup>[[1]](#1-attempt-1-human-review)</sup> We need a different strategy.
+They try watching at 6x speed to get through all the videos, but they make mistakes: users start complaining both that **their benign videos are being blocked _and_ that spam is making it onto the platform.** We quickly hire more reviewers, but as our app grows and the firehose of uploads only gets bigger, we realize we'll bankrupt the company long before we can hire enough eyes.<sup>[[1]](#1-attempt-1-human-review)</sup> We need a different strategy.

 ### Attempt 2: Machine Learning
 We can't replace a human's intuition, but maybe we can get close with machine learning.
 Given the tremendous advances in [computer vision](https://www.ibm.com/topics/computer-vision) and [natural language processing](https://www.ibm.com/topics/natural-language-processing) over the past decade, we can extract **features** from the videos: the pixel similarity to existing videos, keywords from the audio, whether the video appears to have been [generated with AI](https://www.techtarget.com/searchenterpriseai/definition/generative-AI), etc. We can then see how these features relate to whether a video is spam.